barend-erasmus/google-drive-vs-dropbox/README.md

 ## Storage

-Although both, Google Drive and Dropbox, have a free option, we went with the 1 TB option as less than 10 GB would only be suitable for a handful of scenarios and the 1 TB should also be suffient for quite some time.
+Although both, Google Drive and Dropbox, have a free option, we went with the 1 TB option as less than 10 GB would only be suitable for a handful of scenarios and the 1 TB should also be sufficient  for quite some time.
 When you reach this limit you should consider moving to Cloud Storage by Amazon.

 ## API